Bertini type results and their applications: Introduction

 \section{Introduction}

 The Bertini theorem asserts that given an embedding of a smooth projective variety $X$ in a projective space using the complete linear system of a very ample line bundle on $X$, the intersection of a general hyperplane with the image of $X$ is smooth.
 This is a well known result over fields with arbitrary characteristic.
 But for the more general situation of base point free linear systems, the theorem holds in complete generality only when the characteristic of the base field is zero.

-In the case of positive characteristic it is well-known that even if $F\,:\,X\, \longrightarrow\, Y$ is a separable dominant morphism with $X$ a smooth projective variety and $Y$ a projective variety, the pull back of every hyperplane section of $Y$ may be singular (see Example \ref{counter-example-normal}).
-If $F$ happens to be ``residually separable'' then a Bertini type result holds (see \cite{bertini-CGM}).
+We call a dominant morphism $f\,:\, X\, \longrightarrow\, Y$ of varieties over a field $\mathbf k$ generically separable if the induced field extension $k(X)/k(Y)$ is separably generated.
+For a finite dominant morphism, this condition means that $k(X)/k(Y)$ is a separable field extension.
+Such morphisms are also called finite separable morphisms.
+In the case of positive characteristic it is well-known that even if $f\,:\,X\, \longrightarrow\, Y \subset \PP^N$ is a finite separable dominant morphism with $X$ a smooth projective variety and $Y$ a projective variety, the pull back of every hyperplane section of $Y$ may be singular (see Example \ref{counter-example-normal}).
+If $f$ happens to be ``residually separable'' then a Bertini type result holds (see \cite{bertini-CGM}).
 For Bertini theorem in other contexts, cf. \cite{CP}, \cite{FMZ}.

 In this paper we prove Bertini type results under a substantially milder hypothesis.
-We define $A_r\,:=\,A_r(F)$ as the rank $r$ loci of the differential map $dF\,:\,TX\, \longrightarrow\, TY$ and show that, under a certain hypothesis on these rank loci, the Bertini type results hold (see Theorem \ref{main-bertini}).
+We define $A_r\,:=\,A_r(f)$ as the rank $r$ loci of the differential map $df\,:\,TX\, \longrightarrow\, f^*T\PP^N$ and show that, under a certain hypothesis on these rank loci, the Bertini type results hold (see Theorem \ref{main-bertini}).
 Using this theorem and an inductive argument we obtain the following result.